 What kinds of documents do I need to submit for my claim?

 When you notify us of your claim, we will ask a series of questions to understand the details of your claim.
 This will help us to determine the information we will need to complete the claim review.
-As a next step, we will send you a claim package that provides the forms and instructions needed to submit your claim.
+As a next step, we will send you a claim package that provides the forms, request for information, and instructions needed to submit your claim.

 Do I need to provide original documentation for my claim?